timescale/docs/promscale/send-data/jaeger.md

 # Send Jaeger traces to Promscale
-Promscale natively supports the OpenTelemetry protocol (OTLP) for traces.
+Promscale natively supports the OpenTelemetry Protocol (OTLP) for traces.
 To ingest Jaeger traces to Promscale, use the OpenTelemetry Collector.
 The OpenTelemetry Collector converts the Jaeger traces to OpenTelemetry traces.

 # Send data using the OpenTelemetry Collector
-You can configure the OpenTelemetry Collector to forward Jaeger traces to Promscale using [Jaeger receiver][jaeger-receiver] and OpenTelemetry exporter.
+You can configure the OpenTelemetry Collector to forward Jaeger traces to Promscale using the [Jaeger receiver][jaeger-receiver] and the OpenTelemetry exporter.

-Here's an example configuration file for OpenTelemetry Collector to forward traces to Promscale after batch processing the data:
+Here's an example configuration file for the OpenTelemetry Collector to forward traces to Promscale after batch processing the data:

 ```yaml